introduction to Grant writing

 Grant Strategies for Age-Friendly Communities

-You may want to start looking for grants to fund the work you are doing by identifying partners.
+Identifying partners is a good first step when you begin looking for funding grants.
 Most grant opportunities require organizations to have legal status as a non-profit or municipality.
-If you are not a 501c3 or municipal initiative and will need to find an organization willing to receive funds on behalf of your age-friendly team and distribute them to you.
-An added bonus of finding partners is that grant makers like seeing projects built on strong collaborations between partners.
+If you are not a 501c3 or municipal initiative you will need to find an organization willing to receive funds on behalf of your age-friendly team and distribute them to you.
+An added bonus of finding partners is that grant makers like seeing projects built on strong collaborations.

-"Piggybacking," allows organizations to avoid duplicating efforts and resources by leveraging existing programs, networks, and expertise.
-This collaboration enhances efficiency, reduces costs, and amplifies impact by focusing on complementary strengths rather than redundant activities.
-Additionally, it fosters innovation and community trust, as combined resources and shared goals lead to more effective and sustainable outcomes.
+"Piggybacking" allows organizations to avoid duplicating efforts and resources by leveraging existing programs, networks, and expertise.
+These collaborations enhance efficiency, reduce costs, and amplify impact.
+They focus on complementary strengths rather than redundant activities.
+Additionally, they foster innovation and community trust, because combined resources and shared goals lead to more effective and sustainable outcomes.

-By aligning with a reputable nonprofit or your municipality, the age-friendly initiative can enhance its credibility, strengthen grant proposals, and increase the likelihood of receiving grants.
+By aligning with your municipality or a reputable nonprofit, your age-friendly initiative can enhance it's credibility, strengthen grant proposals, and increase its likelihood of receiving grants.

-After you have nonprofit status, or have identified a fiduciary agent (generally your municipality or another nonprofit), the next step is to look for grants that can support the mission and goals of age-friendly.
-Use the grant tracker worksheet below to organize potential grantors on a timeline by application deadline and organize a plan to draft, proof, revise, and produce a well-written and compelling final version for submission.
-It is always best to submit the application prior to the deadline so that, if teh technology fails as you are submitting, you still have some time.
+After you have nonprofit status, or have identified a fiduciary agent (generally your municipality or another nonprofit), look for grants that can support the mission and goals of age-friendly.
+Use the grant seeking worksheet below to list potential grantors.
+Organize your timeline according to the application deadlines.
+Create a plan to draft, proofread, revise, and produce a well-written and compelling final version for submission.
+It is always best to submit the application prior to the deadline so that, if the technology fails as you are submitting, you still have some time.

 Compose succinct, memorable statements that reflect age-friendly's values and goals.